Kennyslaboratory/Ultimate-Hacker-Roadmap/README.md

 ## Skill Levels
 * **Skiddie** _(Unhirable)_
-  * Typically annoying individuals who contribute in DoS Attacks, purchase hacking software to cheat in games, and express their lackluster dominance in the hacking community.
-  * Doesn't understand code, networking, web technology, or how anything works.
+  * Doesn't understand computing fundaments, code, networking, web technology, or how anything works beyond a fundamental level.
-  * Relies solely on tools created by other hackers.
+  * Typically relies solely on tools created by other hackers.
 I.E. MetaSploit, nmap, SQLmap, precompiled RATs, etc.
-  * Downloaded Tor and thinks they're the next Albert Einstein.
+  * May have discovered Tor and thinks they're the next Albert Einstein.
-  * Often suffers from the Dunning Kruger effect.
+  * These individuals often suffer from the Dunning Kruger effect.
+    * AKA, if mommy didn't love you, then you may be considered the type of toxic individual who contributes in DoS Attacks, purchases hacking software to cheat in games, and tries to express their lackluster dominance in the hacking community.
 * **Newbie** _($30k - $50k)_
   * IT Support Specialist, IT Consultant, PC Repair Technician, etc.
   * Might understand Linux CLI, basic BASH Scripting, and the fundamentals of a High-Level language like Python or Ruby.